GLM 70 day challenges

 One of the features of this Group is that it is also home to the GoldList Method 70 day challenge.

 There are going to be four of these per year, as 280 fits quite nicely into 365 with some space for a breather in between them.
 Some people do 90 day challenges but we like the idea of ten weeks.
-Normally they will start on a Monday a couple of weeks into a quarter and then end on the last Sunday in a calendar quarter.
+Timing-wise they start on a Monday a couple of weeks into a quarter so that at after ten weeks exactly they end on the last Sunday in a calendar quarter.

 The idea is to compete first and foremost against yourself, as in any marathon, but people are also able to compare their performance to others as well as to themselves against a target or break records from a previous period.